 - By default, supervisors can view and edit projected sales but cannot view daily labor cost.
 To let a supervisor to see labor costs, allow the supervisor to view employee wages.

-- Overtime wages are not calculated into the labor budget.
+- Overtime wages are not calculated into the forecast tools.
 Overtime wages must be calculated manually.

 - If you’re working in a past week, Projected Sales become Actual Sales.